XiaozhouCui/re-store/walk-through.md

 - To run the migration files, run `dotnet ef database update` from API folder.
 This will create database (store.db) if not created yet
 - Use vscode SQLite extension to check the newly created database: `ctrl + shift + p` > Open store.db with SQLite > left bar SQLite explorer

-### Programatically create database instead of CLI
+### Programatically create and seed database

 - Create class _DbInitializer.cs_ for seed data
 - Add the scoped migration service into `Main()` method
-- Delete the existing database, goto API folder and run `dotnet ef database drop`
+- Delete the existing database: goto API folder and run `dotnet ef database drop`
 - Once _store.db_ is deleted, run `dotnet watch run`
 - The store.db should be re-created and seeded